 Portfolio/Investment(s) Overlay Graph

 This graph compares the performance of your portfolios and investments.
 The purpose is to compare how well you would have done if you had invested your money in any given investment versus investing it as you did in a portfolio.
 The performance is compared starting from the beginning graph date (inclusive).
 To choose which portfolios to overlay use the Overlaid Portfolios Dialog.
+If no portfolios are selected in the Overlaid Portfolios Dialog, then the active portfolio will be overlaid.
 To choose which investments to overlay use the Overlaid Investments Dialog.
 There are two different types of this graph: Value or Price + Distributions.

 Value: